Rossetti, pre the Pre-Raphaelites - Exhibition at Wightwick Manor

 Wightwick Manor was home to the Mander family (1887 – 1988) who filled it with their love for Victorian art and design, in particular Pre Raphaelite art collected in the mid-20th century at a time when it was deeply unfashionable.
 The house is filled with furniture and textiles from the Arts and Crafts movement along with some fine examples of paintings by leading Pre Raphaelite artists including Dante Gabriel Rossetti.

-Now, thanks to a gift accepted in lieu of inheritance tax, 52 drawings by Rossetti from his early career have been acquired by the National Trust.
+Thanks to a gift accepted in lieu of inheritance tax, 52 drawings by Rossetti from his early career have been acquired by the National Trust.

 All of the drawings are from between 1844-48 during a time when Rossetti was receiving his art education, when still a teenager.
 Many illustrate the preoccupations of a young man, what he was reading, the gothic macabre and ladies of questionable virtue.